-If none of the above apply, the DSL (or Deputy) may decide to respond to the incident without involving the police or the Local Authority Children's Social Care.
+If none of the above apply, the DSL (or Deputy) may decide to respond to the incident without involving the police or children's social care.
 They can still choose to escalate the incident at any time if further information/concerns are disclosed at a later date.